vfarah-if/localkubekindexercise/README.md

 Local [Kubernete](https://kubernetes.io/) exercise for documenting and playing with [Helm](https://helm.sh/) locally.

 The purpose of this repo is to share some fantastic tools for playing with Kubernetes and Helm.
-I feel as a full stack developer that I don't get an excuse to play with this enough, to understand it like a devops engineer does.
-Recently that all changed as I had a reason to do this for setting up a local development project with lots  of scaled out microservices using scaling or *replicas*.
+I feel as a full stack developer that I don't get an excuse to play with this enough inorder to understand it like a devops engineer does.
+Recently that all changed as I had a reason to do this for setting up a local development project with lots  of scaled out microservices, using scaling or *replicas*.
 My local environment was a docker setup and it only scaled to one solitary instance and possibly a manual second outside of docker.

 So I discussed this with my lovely colleague, *Aditya Gundecha*, and he shared some lovely tools with all of us that I feel are a must have for any team wanting to get their hands dirty with Kubernetes locally, and other *devopsy* things.
 So this is a dedication to *Aditya*, who shared with me and now I want to pass on this with others in the open source spirit of learning.